timescale/docs/timescaledb/tutorials/monitor-timescale-cloud-with-prometheus.md

 <img class="main-content__illustration" src="https://assets.iobeam.com/images/docs/screenshots-for-prometheus-endpoint-tutorial/Prometheus_service_integration_3.png" alt="Select name of Prometheus endpoint to integrate with"/>

-To check if this was successful, navigate back to the Service Integrations section of your managed service, and check if that “Active” flag appears, along with the name of the endpoint you associated the service with.
+To check if this was successful, navigate back to the Service Integrations section of your managed service, and check if that "Active" flag appears, along with the name of the endpoint you associated the service with.

 <img class="main-content__illustration" src="https://assets.iobeam.com/images/docs/screenshots-for-prometheus-endpoint-tutorial/Prometheus_service_integration_5.png" alt="Success!
 Active prometheus endpoint with name"/>